contraindications and side effects of royal jelly

 • A 43 yo Chinese woman developed occupational asthma triggered by aerosolized royal jelly (She was working at a royal jelly processing factory).[3]

-• Other study investigated 7 patients, all with a history of mild to moderate asthma, who also gave a clear history of reactions temporally related to intake of royal jelly.
+• Another study investigated 7 patients, all with a history of mild to moderate asthma, who also gave a clear history of reactions temporally related to the intake of royal jelly.
 [5]

 From those 7 patients, a 26 yo female with asthma since the age of 2 took 2 naturopathic royal jelly/ginseng capsules, in order to treat an upper respiratory tract infection.
-Within 11/2 hours, she had a rapidly progressive attack of asthma with her peak expiratory flow rate dropping from 400 to 80 L/min.
-At hospital she received nebulized bronchodilators and intravenous steroids and completely recovered after 24 hours.
+Within 11/2 hours, she had a rapidly progressive attack of asthma, with her peak expiratory flow rate dropping from 400 to 80 L/min.
+At the hospital, she received nebulized bronchodilators and intravenous steroids and completely recovered after 24 hours.

 • Similar cases have been documented in Australia.
 One report recounted how five asthmatics had suffered adverse reactions.
 A 34-year-old woman stopped breathing and had to be ventilated.[2]